ASTR 1210 (O'Connell) Study Guide

 fire, stone tools, cloth, ceramics, metalworking, glass).
 But most of

 the important technologies of the last 200 years have been based on

 important new technology, we can construct a "critical conceptual

-Most will be found to depend on a long list of discoveries in basic
+technologies depend on a long list of discoveries in basic science.

 - Key contributions of science to technology: